What is Vaginismus & What Causes Vaginismus?

 This can come with the religious or conservative upbringing or other scenarios where there is just no to limited education or discussion around sex or genitals.

 When we don’t understand something, we can experience a fear of the unknown.
 It’s also possible something is attempted without having this understanding, leading things to not work or be painful, and then the body now remembers that pain and holds that response (especially when the body didn’t understand why it happened).
-Also, if something is specifically hush hush and not talked about intentionally, then it gets tied to feelings of shame.Chronic Anxiety, Stress, Fear
+Also, if something is specifically “hush hush” and not talked about intentionally, then it gets tied to feelings of shame, embarrassment, or thinking it’s wrong.Chronic Anxiety, Stress, Fear

-When the body is under frequent stress, anxiety, and fear, the muscles can tense up.
-When this is chronic, the muscles can then frequently tense up and continue to stay in this tense state.
-This tension can create discomfort or pain with insertion, or make it difficult to insert anything at all.
-Once that happens, there can be a continued trained response based on that pain, leading to more anxiety or fear, leading to more tension, and so on.
+When the body is under frequent stress, anxiety, and fear, the muscles can clench.
+When this is chronic, the muscles clenching response can also become chronic.
+This tension can create discomfort or feed into the brain’s pain response with insertion, or make it difficult to insert anything at all.
+Once that happens, there can be a continued trained response based on that pain, leading to more anxiety or fear, leading to more tension/guarding, and so on.

 Physical Trauma or Injury to the Vagina